thejuan/NLog.RabbitMQ/README.md

 ## Value-Add - How to use with LogStash?

-First you [download logstash](http://logstash.net/)!
+Make sure you are using the flag `useJSON='true'` in your configuration, then you [download logstash](http://logstash.net/)!
 Place it in a folder, and add a file that you call 'logstash.conf' next to it:

 ```
 input {